Hyperemesis gravidarum: Medications

 Several antiemetics are effective and safe in pregnancy including: pyridoxine/doxylamine, antihistamines (such as diphenhydramine), and phenothiazines (such as promethazine).
 Concerning effectiveness, it is unknown if one is superior to another for relieving nausea or vomiting.
 Limited evidence from published clinical trials suggests the use of medications to treat hyperemesis gravidarum.

 While pyridoxine/doxylamine, a combination of vitamin B_{6} and doxylamine, is effective in nausea and vomiting of pregnancy, some have questioned its effectiveness in HG.

-Ondansetron may be beneficial, however, there are some concerns regarding an association with cleft palate, and there is little high-quality data.
+Ondansetron may be beneficial; however, there are some concerns regarding association with cleft palate, and there is little high-quality data.
 Metoclopramide is also used and relatively well tolerated.
 Evidence for the use of corticosteroids is weak; there is some evidence that corticosteroid use in pregnant women may slightly increase the risk of cleft lip and cleft palate in the infant and may suppress fetal adrenal activity.
 However, hydrocortisone and prednisolone are inactivated in the placenta and may be used in the treatment of hyperemesis gravidarum after 12 weeks.

 Medicinal cannabis has been used to treat pregnancy-associated hyperemesis.

 Nutritional support

 Women not responding to IV rehydration and medication may require nutritional support.
-Patients might receive parenteral nutrition (intravenous feeding via a PICC line) or enteral nutrition (via a nasogastric tube or a nasojejunal tube).
+Patients might receive total parenteral nutrition (intravenous feeding via a PICC line) or enteral nutrition (via a nasogastric tube or a nasojejunal tube).
 There is only limited evidence from trials to support the use of vitamin B_{6} to improve outcomes.
 An oversupply of nutrition (hyperalimentation) may be necessary in certain cases to help maintain volume requirements and allow weight gain.
 A physician might also prescribe Vitamin B_{1} (to prevent Wernicke's encephalopathy) and folic acid.

 Alternative medicine

 Acupuncture (both with P6 and traditional method) is ineffective.
-The use of ginger products may be helpful, but evidence of effectiveness is limited and inconsistent, though three recent studies support ginger over placebo.
+The use of ginger products may be helpful, but evidence of effectiveness is limited and inconsistent.